 It’s a personal experience.
 This is essentially what the Gurbani is telling us in a reasoning way.
 To look at it from an another angle, to know if it is sugar (not something else!) and to know if it is sweet, one must taste it.
 Because the proof of the sweetness is in the mouth not in the sugar!
 Of course one can begin by asking around, but, it is only by tasting it one’s all doubts will dissolve and his knowledge will become first hand and unshakable.

 Accordingly, the Gurbani never gets tired of reminding us that the Truth is not outside – it is within!
-If the Truth was outside us, then one could go in a group (company, crowd, hoard of people…).
-However, since the Truth is not outside us but within us, we cannot go there in a company or a group!
+If the Truth was outside of us, then one could go in a group (company, crowd, hoard of people…).
+However, since the Truth is not outside of us but within us, we cannot go there in a company or a group!
 In other words, the Truth cannot be collective because it is not objective.
 It is subjective.
 It is our Innermost core.
 Thus, the path has to be traveled alone.
 As such, the Gurbani says only you can penetrate it.
 Nobody else can neither penetrate it for you nor go with you.
 Thus, if it is an outside answer, it cannot be reached.
 Unless it undulates within “I am That – Jot Saroop“, we will not be able to understand.
 It cannot come from outside, because all objective understanding is impermanent.

 - ਸਭ ਕਿਛੁ ਘਰ ਮਹਿ ਬਾਹਰਿ ਨਾਹੀ ॥ ਬਾਹਰਿ ਟੋਲੈ ਸੋ ਭਰਮਿ ਭੁਲਾਹੀ ॥: (The Divine Virtues, Wisdom, Spiritual tranquility, Naam, Shabad, Amrit, Prabh, ਆਤਮਕ ਸੁਖ…) all that is within the Heart-Home; not outside.
 Who searches outside is deluded by doubts (sggs 102).

 - ਤਤੁ ਗਿਆਨੁ ਲਾਇ ਧਿਆਨੁ ਦ੍ਰਿਸਟਿ ਸਮੇਟਿਆ ॥: Withdrawing attention (from worldly distractions, extroversion, etc., he) fixes the attention on the Divine Wisdom (sggs 520).

-- ਸਗਲ ਉਦਮ ਮਹਿ ਉਦਮੁ ਭਲਾ ॥ ਹਰਿ ਕਾ ਨਾਮੁ ਜਪਹੁ ਜੀਅ ਸਦਾ ॥: Of all self-efforts, the best self-effort is to persistently engage in Naam-Jap (Understanding the Gurbani’s Giaan…). (sggs 266).
+- ਸਗਲ ਉਦਮ ਮਹਿ ਉਦਮੁ ਭਲਾ ॥ ਹਰਿ ਕਾ ਨਾਮੁ ਜਪਹੁ ਜੀਅ ਸਦਾ ॥: Of all self-efforts, the best self-effort is to persistently engage in Naam-Jap (Understanding the Gurbani’s Giaan or Wisdom…). (sggs 266).